cscott/compressjs/README.md

 console.log(data2);
 ```
 There is a streaming interface as well.
 Use `Uint8Array` or normal
-javascript arrays when running in a browser.
+JavaScript arrays when running in a browser.

 See the tests in the `tests/` directory for further usage examples.